-Below are some of the questions which I am often asked when being considered for a composition roll in film or game scoring.
+Below are some of the questions which I am often asked when being considered for a composition role in film or game scoring.
 I tried to answer these questions thoroughly and to the best of my ability, but if you have any further questions, please do not hesitate to send me an email at email@example.com.
 This list may be updated in the future, should further questions arise frequently.
 I hope this FAQ helps you find the answers you are seeking!

 What is the benefit of hiring a composer vs downloading royalty-free or stock music from a website?

-•Uniqueness – Royalty-Free or stock music is based on the principal that anyone can buy it and use it, but no one person can own the rights (except the composer).
-Therefore, if you manage to find a track you think fits your roll, well, so have a hundred other people.
+•Uniqueness – Royalty-Free or stock music is based on the principal that anyone can buy it and use it, but no one person can own the rights except the composer and distributor.
+Therefore, if you manage to find a track you think fits your role, well, so have a hundred other people.
 A contracted composer can provide music that is completely unique to your project and will never be replicated in anyone else’s work.
 Your characters can have their own unique themes, the environments you have created can have their own themes, even less tangible things such as love or hate or ocean waves or weather can all have their own unique themes.
 This translates to the audience in a subconscious way, and draws them closer to your characters, strengthens emotions, and ties a sound with a place.

 •Quality – Let’s face it.
 A large majority of royalty-free music simply isn’t very high quality.
 And anything worth licensing is about the same price you would pay for a composer who can provide a unique score individualized to your project.
 Consider how much time and effort has gone into your project and ensure you are making decisions which best benefit the project you worked so hard to create.